-3.1 The fire suppression and smoke detection systems are tested bi-annually and all fire extinguishers and emergency lights are maintained annually.
+3.1 The smoke detection system is tested bi-annually and all fire extinguishers and emergency lights are maintained annually.

-3.2 All Peterborough Museum & Archives staff have recognized and current emergency first aid training.
+3.2 All Peterborough Museum & Archives staff have recognized and current first aid training.

-3.3 Peterborough Museum & Archives staff annually review the Peterborough Museum & Archives' Emergency Disaster Preparedness Plans.
+3.3 Peterborough Museum & Archives staff annually reviews the Peterborough Museum & Archives' Emergency Disaster Preparedness Plans.